sebseager/cryoem-picker-eval/docs/parsed.md

 - picking aperture size, micrograph pixel resolution, and other configurable parameters
 - general model `*.h5` file

-Outputs
+Outputs (in a single directory)
+- `*.star` coordinate files (for context, `.star` files are text-based file formats for storing data, essentially containing the titles and collections of data in text)
-- directory containing `*.star` coordinate files
+- `*.star` extended parameter files (containing coordinates, but also blob mass and other data)
+- `*.h5` data files (not used)

 ### Pick using pretrained model